On Top of Old Smoky: Emergence of the song in popular music

-Cecil Sharp collected Appalachian folksongs just before the time when that music came to be "discovered" by the outside world and sold as a commercial product by the nascent recording industry, a development which would ultimately create the modern genre of country music.
+Cecil Sharp collected Appalachian folk songs just before the time when that music came to be "discovered" by the outside world and sold as a commercial product by the nascent recording industry, a development which would ultimately create the modern genre of country music.
 The first to make a commercial recording of "On Top of Old Smoky" was George Reneau, "The Blind Musician of the Smoky Mountains", who worked as a busker in Knoxville, Tennessee, just west of the Appalachians.
 In 1925, Reneau made the trip to New York City to record the song, and others, for Vocalion (Vo 15366).
 His version of "On Top of Old Smoky" used the alternative tune noted above.

-In the 1940s through the mid 1960s, the United States experienced a folk music revival, of which Pete Seeger was a leading figure.
+In the 1940s through the mid-1960s, the United States experienced a folk music revival, of which Pete Seeger was a leading figure.
 His music, some of it drawn from scholarly sources like Sharp, was popular, and was disseminated widely in commercial recordings.
 Seeger modified a version of "On Top of Old Smoky" that he had learned in the Appalachians, writing new words and banjo music.
 He said that he thought that "certain verses go back to Elizabethan times."
 The sheet music for the song credited Seeger for "new words and music arrangement".

 The Weavers, a folk-singing group that Seeger had co-founded, recorded a very popular version of the song, using Seeger's arrangement, on 21 February 1951.
 It was released by Decca Records as catalog number 27515, reaching No. 2 on the Billboard chart and No. 1 on the Cash Box chart, and selling over a million copies.

 The enormous popularity of those recordings (and others following in their wake - see below) led to the curious situation of the song re-attaining folk status.
 It is one of the few songs that most Americans know from childhood, and many are unaware of the mid-century recordings that promulgated it so widely.